 It’s no secret that technology consumers are currently ramping up their online connectivity.
 The Internet of Things (IoT), video streaming, and throughput for servers and storage have hugely increased bandwidth demands in data centers.
 At the same time, as bandwidth demands increase, data centers need to become even more creative in boosting their energy efficiency.
-We’ve scoured the net to discover four innovative solutions to more efficiently power your data center.
+Based on years of data center expertise, we’ve found four innovative solutions to more efficiently power your data center.

 Switch to “standby” servers that power down when they’re not in use

 We’re familiar with the data center that runs servers constantly, which not only wastes power but also heats up the data center.
 This hot data center, in turn, requires the use of high-powered air conditioning.
 Instead, modern data centers are replacing older servers with servers equipped with standby mode.
 When not in use, these servers power down, requiring a fraction of the electricity needed by traditional servers and keeping the data center cool overall.

 Implement Retro-Commissioning procedures at your data center space

 The physical spaces that house data centers may not be updated to incorporate modern cooling and energy efficiency.
 But that doesn’t always mean that you should move your data center.
 Instead, implement Retro-Commissioning techniques that make your existing space conserve more energy.
 A few sample upgrades might include tuning your floor tile airflow, eliminating your electric reheat, or turning off your humidification devices.